 That this situation endures - despite the contrariness and strains which patently exist within the association, causing snide critics the Commonwealth to be a nostalgic whim - is a measure of The Queen's own work for her Commonwealth, her first-hand knowledge of it, and her invaluable service to it.

-All who talked to The Queen when she came to Over-Seas House for our 70th anniversary celebrations five years ago felt her awareness that the League, in tune with the Commonwealth, is itself and bridge of people, not politics.
+All who talked to The Queen when she came to Over-Seas House for our 70th anniversary celebrations five years ago felt her awareness that the League, in tune with the Commonwealth, is itself a bridge of people, not politics.
 The streams of lively humanity which through our doors and every branch are testimony to what still may be called a Family of Nations, an institution which has superseded Empire.